hallazie/cv_toy/saliency/fastsal/torch/tex/manuscript.md

 ### Motivation

-Most of previous models are constructed with a classification-task pretrained model ()
+Most of previous models are constructed with a classification-task pretrained model (VGG16, ResNet, etc.).
+Classification models are too complex for low level task such as saliency prediction.
+We visualize the distribution of some final layer activation maps of saliency models and classification models with VGG16 as backbone.
+The classification task activation maps are more sparse and evenly distributed, while saliency activation maps are relatively densely distributed.

 To tackle the problem of [resource constraint conditions] which previous models neglected, we propose a compact and efficient model, named xxx. xxx archieves comparable results, and cost only minimal computational resources comparing with previous deep models.